BergenSoft/smart-nodes/README.md

 ## 7. Hysteresis

 This node is checking if the input value reachs a defined value until the upper message is send.
-When the lower level is reached, the lower masssage will be send
+When the lower level is reached, the lower message will be send.

 ### **Features:**